-Each hot-swap drive bay has two indicator lights on the front of the server (see "Information LED Panel" on page 8).
-If the amber Hard Disk Status light for a drive is lit continuously, that individual drive is faulty and needs to be replaced.
+Each hot-swap drive bay has two indicator lights on the front of the server (see "Information LED panel" on page 8).
+If the amber Hard Disk Status light for a drive is lit continuously, that individual drive might be faulty and needs to be checked.
+Refer to the "ServeRAID Information" section of this Server Library.
 When the Hard Disk Status light indicates a drive fault, you can replace a hot-swap drive without turning off the server.